Internships: Information for Students

 2. Prepare Your Resume

 Your resume is typically the first reflection an employer sees of you, so it should be well written and error free.
-Career & Employment Services (CES) on campus can help you build a strong resume.
+The K-State Career Center here on campus can help you build a strong resume.

 3. Evaluate Your Internship Options

-- In addition, logging into your CES student account will allow you to access Going Global and Internships-USA, two fantastic internship search sites, located under the Resource Library.
-Also, your CES account has a job search function which filters through various on and off-campus jobs according to your preferences.
+- In addition, logging into your Career Center student account will allow you to access Going Global and Internships-USA, two fantastic internship search sites, located under the Resource Library.
+Also, your Career Center account has a job search function which filters through various on and off-campus jobs according to your preferences.

-- K-State hosts several career fairs throughout the year, bringing in employers by specific areas of study.
+- K-State hosts career fairs throughout the year, bringing in employers by specific areas of study.

 - Utilize the professional organizations you belong to in order to find other internship possibilities.